ddgarrett/mongolang/README.md

     ```

 5. Don't extend the capabilities of the MongoDB Golang driver, just simplify the use of what's there
-6. New MongoDB releases should not require changes to the framework
+6. New MongoDB releases should not require changes to the library or programs that use the library.

 ### With Jupyter Notebook
 Combined with  [Jupyter Notebook and GopherNotes](https://github.com/gopherdata/gophernotes), this provides a simple interface to run MongoDB Shell like commands using Go.
 Not only easy to iterate and easy to rerun, but also a great way to prototype code which can then be copied and pasted into a Go program.
 Below is an example query in Juptyter notebook using JSON strings.